cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/tenant-deprovisioning-decommissioning.md

 If any of those situations happen in your organization, the cloud foundation team needs to establish and communicate its [Shared Responsibility Model](/maturity-model/security-and-compliance/shared-responsibility-model.md) better.

-## Proven patterns for implementing a Cloud Tenant Decommissioning Process
+## Proven Patterns for Implementing a Cloud Tenant Decommissioning Process

 Tenant decommissioning is a fundamental tenant management process.
 Cloud foundation teams will need it to implement higher-level capabilities in the Tenant Management pillar like [Multi-cloud tenant database integrated with lifecycle management](/maturity-model/tenant-management/multi-cloud-tenant-database-integrated-with-lifecycle-management.md).

-### Plan for involuntary Decommissioning
+### Plan for Involuntary Decommissioning

 Setting clear boundaries and expectations with a [Shared Responsibility Model](/maturity-model/security-and-compliance/shared-responsibility-model.md) is crucial.
 Unfortunately, the cloud foundation team sometimes has to enforce these boundaries.
 For example, cloud foundation teams may find internal customers